aquasecurity/kube-hunter/README.md

 ### Advanced Usage
 #### Azure Quick Scanning
-When running **as a Pod in an Azure environment**, kube-hunter will fetch subnets from the Instance Metadata Service.
+When running **as a Pod in an Azure or AWS environment**, kube-hunter will fetch subnets from the Instance Metadata Service.
 Naturally this makes the discovery process take longer.
 To hardlimit subnet scanning to a `/24` CIDR, use the `--quick` option.

 ## Deployment